Payment Gateway Integration For Your Mobile App

 An integrated payment gateway is embedded into your app through payment APIs, which makes for a seamless user experience.
 This type of gateway is also easier to track, which can be helpful for conversion rate optimization.

 As with web development, it’s important to consider the user experience.
 Integrating the payment gateway into your mobile app gives the benefits discussed above.
-Gateways hosted off-site are more often used by small businesses or those with low app traffic.
-These solutions don’t always allow you to retain the customers’ card data, meaning they will need to input this information for each transaction.
+Gateways hosted off-site (redirects) are often used by low-volume businesses.
+The primary drawback is that they prevent you from controlling the branding and cannot easily implement tokenized storage of payment methods for one-click repeat purchases, which significantly reduces conversion rates.

 Payment gateways APIs

-Payment gateway APIs allow you to integrate the payment gateway into your app.
+Payment gateway APIs and mobile SDKs (software development kits) allow you to integrate the gateway into your app.
+Look for single, unified RESTful APIs like the Stax API, which provides a cohesive experience for managing payments, customers, and invoicing without requiring complex third-party API overlays.
 This gives you more control over the user experience and allows you to track conversions more easily.
-APIs, like the Stax API, allow you to customize your payment gateway integration with functionality like email or text invoices, single or recurring payments, and various other options.
+APIs allow you to customize your payment gateway integration with functionality like email or text invoices, single or recurring payments, and various other options.

 Some payment gateways will provide their own APIs, while others will use third-party APIs.
 Always look at the APIs that give you the greatest insight into your payments.